mpchean/gitflow.github.io/notes.md

    3. Then create pull request into main & merge
    4. Create new pull request and merge hotfix into the develop branch.

+   ## GitHub Flow
+   1. More streamlined that Git Flow
+   2. Main is only long-lived branch.
+   3. Does not use develop, release or hotfix branches.
+   4. Designed for higher cadence releases
+   5. Developer creates feature branch off of main branch.
+   6. When a milestone is reached the feature branch is pushed up to remote but no pull request is created.
+   7. when the feature branch is finished then it is uploaded and a pull request is created.

       !!
 Note - create another feature branch and repeat the process.